 Art, Culture and History in Madrid

-Students will also take SPAN 446 Special Topics in Spanish Literature.
+All students will also take SPAN 446 Special Topics in Spanish Literature.
 This course focuses on the same time period, from the 1930’s to the present, includes a selection of literary works by key Spanish authors of the 20th and 21st centuries in which the city of Madrid plays a central role.
 As part of both courses, we will visit important sites in and around Madrid that are relevant to the time period and the literary works we will be studying.
 By using the city and its surroundings as a classroom, our goal is to enrich the students’ experience and to provide a hands-on understanding of the city of Madrid and of modern Spanish history and culture.

 Spain is one the most vibrant and culturally rich countries of Europe.
 In this study abroad program, students will have the opportunity to experience Spanish cultural life, its art and history by living and studying in one of the most exciting cities of the world: Madrid.
 The Prado Museum with its world-class art collection, the Thyssen-Bornemisza Foundation, the Reina Sofia, the Palacio Real and other cultural venues will be the backdrop against which students will have access to an unforgettable educational experience.
 The history of the “villa” of Madrid reflects every passage of the history of Spain, from its pre-historic beginnings to the conquest by the Islamic armies to the declaration of Madrid as capital of Spain.